Glossary of Terms

 The quantity and quality of human effort directed toward producing goods and services.
 Also known as human resources.

-The total number of workers, including both the employed and the unemployed.
+The total number of workers, including both the employed and the unemployed actively looking for work.

 Law Of Demand